15 Natural Remedies For Alopecia Areata (Hair Loss)

 This calming essential oil is frequently used to help people de-stress, reduce anxiety and depression, and improve well-being.
 But this is not it… the oil is a brilliant home remedy for hair loss in alopecia areata.
 Studies have shown that essential oil blends that contain lavender strengthen the hair follicles and induce hair growth.

 Rosemary is another great essential oil that can treat alopecia areata.
 One study compared the effectiveness of rosemary in treating alopecia to that of a commonly recommended medicine for the condition, minoxidil.
-Although both produced equivalent hair growth, rosemary did not cause as much scalp itching as minoxidil did.3 The oil also works well as a part of aromatherapy blends for alopecia areata.4
+Although both produced equivalent hair growth, rosemary did not cause as much scalp itching as minoxidil did.4 The oil also works well as a part of aromatherapy blends for alopecia areata.5 Plus, while minoxidil disrupts hormonal balance, rosemary has no such side effects.

 How to use: Mix rosemary with a carrier oil or make a blend and massage onto the scalp.
 Alternatively, boil and strain rosemary leaves in water and wash your hair with it.